brianmhess/cassandra-loader/README.md

 ```
 grep IMPORTANT data.csv | cassandra-loader -f stdin -h 1.2.3.4 -cql "test.itest(a text, b text)"
 ```

+If you specify either the username or the password, then you must specify both.

 If you do not have delimiters inside quoted text fields, then leave the -delimInQuotes option false.
 Enabling it will result in slower parsing times.